Risk-Team/Climate-HAzard-Toolbox-CHAT-/README.md

 7. **trends**: logical.
 Apply linear regression or not
 8. **bias.correction**: logical
 9. **palette**: character.
 User specified color palette
+10. **method**: character.
+Method to be used for bias correction.
+Default is scaling.

 ## hist function